SenAndAaron/voyager2-android/README.md

 # Voyager v2
 It is an android app that calculates the optimal (shortest) route for visiting all entered stop points.
 That is, it solves the classic "Traveling Salesman Problem (TSP)".
-It is published in the Play Store, https://play.google.com/store/apps/details?id=com.sensis.voyager.app
+You may download it through the Play Store, https://play.google.com/store/apps/details?id=com.sensis.voyager.app

 ## Getting Started
 1. Open IntelliJ or Android Studio